eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - utest
 - stest

-#### ServerState inserts delete conditions for workload dependencies with state running into the delete graph
+#### ServerState inserts delete condition for workload dependency with state running into the delete graph
 `swdd~server-state-inserts-delete-condition-for-running-dependency-into-delete-graph~1`

 Status: approved

-When the ServerState adds a new workload to its State and the workload depends on another workload with the AddCondition equal to `ADD_COND_RUNNING`, the ServerState shall insert the DeleteCondition `DelCondNotPendingNorRunning` for this workload into its delete graph.
+When the ServerState adds a new workload to its State and the workload has a dependency with the AddCondition equal to `ADD_COND_RUNNING`, the ServerState shall insert the DeleteCondition `DelCondNotPendingNorRunning` for the dependency on that workload into its delete graph.

-Comment: To prevent the dependent workload from errors or crashes the delete condition shall be the reverse of the AddCondition.
+Comment: The dependency shall only be deleted if the workload depending on it is neither running nor waiting.

-Rationale: This prevents workload errors if a workload is deleted that is required by another workload in the `ADD_COND_RUNNING` state.
+Rationale: This prevents a workload that expects a dependency as running from errors or crashes if the dependency is deleted.

+Tags:
+- ServerState

+Needs:
+- impl
+- utest

+#### ServerState inserts no delete condition for deleted workload
+`swdd~server-state-inserts-no-delete-condition-for-succeeded-or-failed-dependency-for-deleted-workloads~1`

+Status: approved

+When the ServerState deletes a workload from its State, and the workload is a dependency of another workload with the AddCondition equal to `ADD_COND_SUCCEEDED` or `ADD_COND_FAILED`, the ServerState shall insert no delete condition for the dependency.

+Comment: Dependencies that are required as failed or succeeded by other workloads can be unconditionally deleted.

+Rationale: A failed or succeeded dependency does not cause a workload depending on it as failing when it is deleted.

 Tags:
 - ServerState